CICE-Consortium/Icepack/doc/source/appendices/tutorial.rst

 * Modify the physics to create some physics processes, see isotopes or aerosols for some ideas

 * Set Up a Longer Run.
-Modify npt in icepack_in.
-These are the number of timesteps run.
+Modify npt in icepack_in.  npt defines the number of timesteps to run.
 Details about namelist options are in the documentation (:ref:`case_settings`).

 * Modify a physics option.
-Change the thermodynamics option from ktherm = 2 to ktherm = 1 in **icepack_in**, and set sw_redist = .true.
+Change the thermodynamics option from ktherm=2 to ktherm=1 in **icepack_in**, and set sw_redist=.true.
 The intent here is to change the namelist option for the current experiment in the case directory.
 What is different compared to your first run?
 What happens if sw_redist = .false. with ktherm = 1?
 Why?

 * Change a Parameter in the Fortran Code.
 Edit **icepack_mechred.F90** and set